 Sketch, doodle, and then sketch and doodle some more.

-In addition to being a wonderful way to explore new techniques and mediums, I also think this is the best way to find your design style or “voice.”
+In addition to being a wonderful way to explore new techniques and mediums, sketching is the best way to find your design style or “voice.”

 If you want to master something, make it a part of your day, every day.